 An improvised, interactive, musical storytelling piece where audience members were guided to share tales of home with me.

-2015, Whale Song for Fanny Peculiar’s Hellfire Club - A Feminist Knees Up, Toynbee Studios
+2015, Whale Song for Fanny Peculiar’s Hellfire Club - A Feminist Knees Up, Toynbee Studios, London

 A piece deconstructing a joke.
 An exploration of whether artists are allowed to be funny.
 Details of the event here.

-2014, Vampire of My Heart, Or, How I Found God And Am At One With The Universe, Annual Anti-Valentine Anti-Slam (runner up)
+2014, Vampire of my Heart, or, How I found God and I'm At One With The Universe, First runner up, Annual Anti-Valentine Poetry Anti-Slam, Hackney Attic

 2014, VERA CHOK’S MEGA DANCE PARTY XXX!
 Bethnal Green Working Men’s Club (BGWMC); Schloss Neuschweinsteiger, Berlin; Avellana, Seville

 An interactive autobiography; the exploration of nostalgia for a home that doesn’t exist.